Restaurant catering services are big business — $33.4 billion, to be exact.

 There’s a lot of different catering equipment you can purchase.
 While it might be tempting to splurge and buy a delivery truck and brand new serving platters and utensils, you can always start small and gradually buy more equipment as you need it.
-To make that process easier, Small Business made a great catering equipment checklist for big and small parties that you should check out.
+To make that process easier, Restaurant Ware made a great catering equipment checklist that you should check out.

 Make a checklist of the essential equipment you need and calculate your total expenses.
 Keep in mind that some of those expenses could be tax deductible.
 Are you comfortable with absorbing that cost, or would you need a bank loan or investor to help you out?